mcmohorn/loyo/README.md

-# loyo
+# Loyo
-small business loyalty rewards platform
+A loyalty rewards platform for small businesses